fattenap/seed-quickstart/README.md

 `yarn build`

 This will run a release build.
-The artifacts will be copied to a `dist` folder, for you to deploy to your server.
+The artifacts will be copied to a `dist` folder for you to deploy to your server.

 ### Things you need to know
 - To change the output bundle name, update the package.json file, replacing `bundle` and `dev-bundle` with a name you want.